Last updated on April 2, 2026

 Creature Type Matters

 Creatures are the most important type of cards for most MTG decks.
 Decks that care about the type of the creature are called typal decks.
 For example, if I have Lord of Atlantis in play, all merfolk get +1/+1, so if all creatures that I control are merfolk, they all get the bonus.
-Decks that go all in on a type of card are often called Linear decks.
-I can have a zombie deck, elf deck, goblin deck, fliers deck, the list goes on.
+Decks that go all in on a type of card are often called linear decks.
+I can have a Gisa and Geralf zombie deck, an elf deck, a goblin deck, a fliers deck, the list goes on.

 Spellslinger Deck

-A Spellslinger deck is filled with instants and sorceries and cards that care about them being cast.
+A spellslinger deck is filled with instants and sorceries and cards that care about them being cast.
 I can have a creature like Guttersnipe in play and cast a lot of instants and sorceries, dealing a lot of damage to my opponents.
-The more Guttersnipe-type cards I have in play as I’m casting instants and sorceries, the better.
-Cards like Kiln Fiend, Thermo-Alchemist and Young Pyromancer are good in these strategies but in different ways.
+The more Archmage of Runes and Guttersnipe-type cards I have in play as I’m casting instants and sorceries, the better.
+Cards like Slickshot Show-Off, Jace's Sanctum, Thermo-Alchemist and Young Pyromancer are good in these strategies but in different ways.

 Graveyard Deck